 If you feel yourself assuming something, you need to lean into that and ask a question about what it is that you are assuming.
 Because when you make assumptions in the sale, it will likely lead you down a really long and expensive path.

-Hey everyone, it's Shannyn Lee the Director of Coaching at Win Without Pitching.
+Hey everyone, it's Shannyn Lee, Managing Director at Win Without Pitching.